MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

 To identify tasks with the interactive-only (/it) property, use a verbose query (/query /v).
 In a verbose query display of a task with /it, the Logon Mode field has a value of Interactive only.
 To schedule a task that runs with system permissions Tasks of all types can run with permissions of the System account on both the local and a remote computer.
-In addition to the parameters required for the particular schedule type, the /ru system (or **/ru **) parameter is required and the /rp parameter is not valid.
+In addition to the parameters required for the particular schedule type, the /ru system (or **/ru **) parameter is required and the /rp parameter isn't valid.

 Important